dnarayanan/pygadgetreader/readme.txt

-This module will read in POS,VEL,PID,MASS,U,RHO,NE,NH,HSML,SFR,STELLARAGE,Z from gadget type 1 snapshot files.
-It will read in single or multiple files.
-There is also a nifty toggle that allows you to return data in code units, or physical units.
-There are two main modules described below.
+This module contains a function for reading in data from Gadget type 1 snapshot files, reading in Gadget type 1 header information, and one for reading data from the PStarGroupFinder properties file (galprop).
+These functions are described below:

 REQUIREMENTS:
  -python